isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-Celebrating Father's Day in the world of Science and Parenthood.md

 for driving positive change in healthcare is evident in the milestones achieved and the numerous innovations brought to fruition by clinicians.
 &nbsp;</p>
-<p>With a young son who is currently five and a half years old, Roger’s son
+<p>With a young son who is currently five and a half years old, Roger’s son,
-Min Yew is a lively and inquisitive child who fills his life with joy and wonder.
+Min Yew, is a lively and inquisitive child who fills his life with joy and wonder.
 He enjoys every moment spent with his child, whether it's splashing in a pool or exploring playgrounds together.
 Experiencing the wonder and innocence of childhood through his child’s eyes rekindles his own sense of curiosity and imagination.
 At his son's young age, he expresses himself